MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/teams-access-policies.md

 # Policy recommendations for securing Teams chats, groups, and files

-This article describes how to implement the recommended identity and device-access policies to protect Teams chats, groups, and content such as files and calendars.
-This guidance builds on the [Common identity and device access policies](identity-access-policies.md), with additional information that's Teams-specific.
+This article describes how to implement the recommended identity and device-access policies to protect Microsoft Teams chats, groups, and content such as files and calendars.
+This guidance builds on the [common identity and device access policies](identity-access-policies.md), with additional information that's Teams-specific.
 Because Teams integrates with our other products, also see [Policy recommendations for securing SharePoint sites and files](sharepoint-file-access-policies.md) and [Policy recommendations for securing email](secure-email-recommended-policies.md).

 These recommendations are based on three different tiers of security and protection for Teams that can be applied based on the granularity of your needs: baseline, sensitive, and highly regulated.
 You can learn more about these security tiers and the recommended policies referenced by these recommendations in the [Identity and device access configurations](microsoft-365-policies-configurations.md).